 1983: Ninety-three year old Ernst Moritz Hess who was Hitler’s commanding officer during WW I and lost his job as Judge after the passage of the Nazi Nuremberg race law because even though his father was Protestant and he had been baptized, he was classified as a Jew, passed away today.

-1984: Gary Rosenblatt, the editor of the Baltimore Jewish Times, “published ‘The Simon Wiesenthal Center: State-of-the-art Activism or Hollywood Hype?’ analyzing whether Wiesenthal Center officials were truthful in marketing their Holocaust museum as a non-sectarian, humanitarian institution in order to receive funding from the state of California.
+1984: Gary Rosenblatt, the editor of the Baltimore Jewish Times, “published an article titled ‘The Simon Wiesenthal Center: State-of-the-art Activism or Hollywood Hype?’ analyzing whether Wiesenthal Center officials were truthful in marketing their Holocaust museum as a non-sectarian, humanitarian institution in order to receive funding from the state of California.
 This article was one of two finalists for the Pulitzer Prize in the category of Special Reporting in 1985.
 The honor marked the first time an article in a Jewish publication was cited in the Pulitzer competition.”

 1984(17th of Elul, 5744): Ninety-two year old Memphis, TN, philanthropist Abe Plough the native of Tupelo, MS who created a company that eventually became Schering-Plough Pharmaceuticals of which he was chairman

 1985: Premier episode of the Golden Girls.
 The show was the creation of Jewish television executive Brandon Tartikoff.
 Two of the four lead characters in this long running television hit were Jewish – Beatrice Arthur and Estelle Getty.

 1985(28th of Elul, 5745): Julian Beck, whose Living Theater expanded the frontiers of theatrical innovation for nearly 40 years, died of cancer today at the age of 60.
 (As reported by Samuel Freedman)